 been computed and verified, your income will be adjusted for the

-- If it takes more than 6 months to finalize your pension
+- If it takes more than 6 months to calculate your permanent

 on any amount owed to you beyond the initial 6-month processing window.